Soccer-Auckland to host 2023 women's World Cup opener, final in Sydney

-March 31 (Reuters) - Eden Park in Auckland will host the opening game of the 2023 women's World Cup with the final taking place in Stadium Australia in Sydney, soccer's world governing body FIFA said on Wednesday as it announced the nine host cities for the tournament.
+MELBOURNE, March 31 (Reuters) - Sydney's Stadium Australia will host the 2023 women's World Cup final, with Eden Park in Auckland staging the first match of a tournament organisers hope will drive gender parity in soccer.

-Adelaide, Brisbane, Dunedin, Hamilton, Melbourne, Perth and Wellington were the other seven cities in Australia and New Zealand selected to host matches.
+Melbourne, Brisbane, Adelaide and Perth will also host games in Australia, with New Zealand's Dunedin, Hamilton and Wellington completing the nine host cities for the global showpiece.

-Australia and New Zealand will host one semi-final each with the full schedule to be announced later this year, FIFA added.
+Co-hosts Australia and New Zealand will have one semi-final each with the full schedule to be announced later this year, soccer's global governing body FIFA said.

 "The appointment of the nine host cities represents a major milestone for the next FIFA women's World Cup, as well as for players and fans across Australia, New Zealand and around the world," FIFA President Gianni Infantino said in a statement.